Fort Lauderdale Emergency Room Error Lawyers

 - Evaluating the emergency room’s hiring, training and scheduling protocols.

 At Lawlor, White & Murphey, P.C., we recognize the important service that emergency room staff members provide to our community—in fact, we realize that many emergency room errors are caused by factors entirely outside of the staff’s control.
 When you have suffered physical harm because of a preventable emergency room error, however, we are ready to go to battle to obtain the compensation you deserve from the responsible party.
-If you have suffered, or are currently suffering, harm as a result of an emergency room error in South Florida, call or contact us today to schedule a free initial consultation with a lawyer who is passionate about getting justice in your case.
+If you have suffered, or are currently suffering, harm as a result of an emergency room error in South Florida, call or contact us today to schedule a free initial consultation with Fort Lauderdale Emergency Room Error Lawyers who are passionate about getting justice in your case.

-Frequently Asked Questions About Personal Injury Claims Based Upon Emergency Room Errors in Fort Lauderdale
+Frequently Asked Questions About Personal Injury Claims Based Upon Emergency Room Errors in Florida

 In many cases, emergency room errors are caused by factors such as improper training, overcrowding and understaffing—all of which are perhaps caused by underfunding and profit motivation on the part of the medical facility itself.
 When hospitals, clinics, and medical facilities fail to appropriately staff their facilities with trained emergency room professionals, those entities can be held financially responsible for the resulting harm.
 This is because the emergency facility, as an employer, can be held responsible for the negligent actions of its employees that are committed in the course of employment under a legal theory known as respondeat superior.